Sebobo/Shel.Neos.Hyphens/README.md

 Therefore this package provides a manual way to insert them.
 You should be careful with using the CSS-based hyphenation in combination with the manual hyphens as results can be unexpected.

-It's compatible with Neos CMS 4.3, 5, 7 and 8.
+It's compatible with Neos CMS 4.3, 5, 7 and 8 but only the active Neos LTS versions receive new bug fixes.

 ## Example